ariebovenberg/whenever/docs/overview.rst

 .. tip::

-   If you prefer a video explanation, `here is an excellent explanation of the datamodel that whenever is based on <https://www.youtube.com/watch?v=saeKBuPewcU>`_.
+   If you prefer a video explanation, `here is an excellent explanation of these concepts <https://www.youtube.com/watch?v=saeKBuPewcU>`_.

 :class:`~whenever.Instant`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~